BTMX Price Tops $0.46 on Top Exchanges (BTMX)

-BTMX (CURRENCY:BTMX) traded flat against the US dollar during the twenty-four hour period ending at 21:00 PM E.T. on February 26th.
-Over the last seven days, BTMX has traded flat against the US dollar.
-BTMX has a market cap of $345.10 million and approximately $70,882.00 worth of BTMX was traded on exchanges in the last day.
-One BTMX coin can currently be bought for about $0.46 or 0.00001156 BTC on major exchanges.
+BTMX (CURRENCY:BTMX) traded flat against the dollar during the one day period ending at 18:00 PM E.T. on February 27th.
+BTMX has a total market capitalization of $345.10 million and $70,882.00 worth of BTMX was traded on exchanges in the last 24 hours.
+Over the last seven days, BTMX has traded flat against the dollar.
+One BTMX coin can currently be purchased for $0.46 or 0.00001156 BTC on major cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.